Where

 We

-will notify all persons reachable on
+will notify all persons possibly reachable on

 the waiting list when the puppies are born and